Frequently Asked Questions

 Did you check your spam folder?
 We do the best we can to maintain a sterling email reputation, but because our emails contain images we are still caught in some spam filters.
 If you don't want to look in your spam filter every time, just add our email address to your address book.

-I ordered a digital download, and I didn't receive my download.
+I ordered a digital download, and I'm not able to download the SVGs.
 Help!

 How long will it take to cut my stencil?